hikashi/multi-robot-rrt-exploration-melodic/readme.md

 ## Next milestone
+- fix the collision avoidance and path planning of the move base
 - add in more maps for the simulation
 - modify the turtlebot to adapt different SLAM methods